Georgetown basketball ready to return to action after program pause

 The plan was to work back into condition slowly to avoid injury.
 Only forward Collin Holloway (knee) and graduate transfer point guard Jalen Harris, who remains away from the team indefinitely to deal with family issues, are expected to be unavailable Saturday.

-Ewing declined to specify whether it was a player who tested positive, though the Big East announced it was Tier 1 personnel, which includes athletes, coaches, trainers, physical therapists, medical staff, equipment staff and officials.
+Ewing declined to specify whether it was a player who tested positive, though the Big East announced it was someone from Tier 1, which includes athletes, coaches, trainers, physical therapists, medical workers, equipment staffers and officials.

 “The only thing I tried to tell them is to get off them dang video games,” Ewing said with a laugh.

 Now that the Hoyas are cleared to play, a scheduling nightmare awaits.
 The team has had six Big East games postponed (against Connecticut, Creighton, DePaul, Providence, Marquette and Xavier), and it has two games scheduled each week from the second week of February through the first week of March.
-Finding a place to add a few games would be a challenge, let alone six.
+Finding places to add the games will be a challenge.

-Saturday’s game against Providence (9-7, 5-5) is being played as originally scheduled, but the teams’ meeting set for Jan.
+Saturday’s game against Providence (9-7, 5-5) is being played as originally scheduled, but the teams’ meeting slated for Jan.
 16 in Rhode Island still needs to be rescheduled.

 “I would definitely like to make them up, but I also know that the season’s getting short,” Ewing said.
 “Some of them will not be able to be made up.
 So whatever games we can definitely play, that’s what we’re going to do.
 Even if we try to add in some other nonconference games, it just doesn’t work right now.”